 will include opioid medicines.
 Opioids are very good at treating pain, but they can

 be dangerous if not given as directed.
-They also can lead to addiction.
-It's important
+They also can lead to dependence and addiction.

 give opioid pain medicine.